katieprice14/computer-vision-system/README.md

 python (any version 3.6 to 3.9)

-code editor (Visual Studio Code is what I recommend)
+code editor (Visual Studio Code or google colab is what I recommend)

 Realsense SDK https://www.intelrealsense.com/sdk-2/